bashup/jqmd/README.md

 ### Usage

-Running `jqmd some-document.md args...` will read and interpret triple-quoted code blocks from `some-document.md`, according to the language listed on the block:
+Running `jqmd some-document.md args...` will read and interpret unindented, triple-backquote fenced code blocks from `some-document.md`, according to the language listed on the block:

 * `shell` -- interpreted as bash code, executed immediately.
 Shell blocks can invoke various jqmd functions as described later in this document.
 * `jq` -- jq code, which is added to a jq filter pipeline for execution at the end of the file, or to be run explicitly with the `RUN_JQ` function.